Holographic entanglement and causal information in coherent states: Minimal surfaces and entanglement entropy

 \begin{itemize} \item The minimal surfaces in unbounded connected solitons (magenta branch of Fig.~\ref{fig:HHHBranchesStandard}) are very similar to those in AdS$_4$, as are those for bounded connected solitons (dark blue branch of Fig.~\ref{fig:HHHBranchesStandard}) with $\phi_0<\phi_0^{\mathrm{max}}$.
 Curves in the $(\rE,\theta_{\mathcal{A}})$ plane decrease monotonically from $(0,\frac{\pi}{2})$ and lie above the AdS$_4$ curve. \item However, things look rather different for solitons further along the connected bounded branch and all along the unbounded disconnected branch (yellow branch of Fig.~\ref{fig:HHHBranchesStandard}) --- see Fig.~\ref{fig:HHHType3} for minimal surfaces found in a soliton on the latter branch.
 The repulsion effect is quite pronounced and now we find multiple minimal surfaces for a given $\theta_{\mathcal{A}}$.
 The value $\phi_0^{\mathrm{h}}$ above which this multiplicity occurs is strictly greater than $\phi_0^{\mathrm{max}}$ for the connected branch and strictly less than $\phi_0^{\mathrm{min}}$ for the disconnected branch.\footnote{ In fact, it appears that $m(\phi_0^{\mathrm{h}})$ equals the value of $m$ at the first maximum in the latter curve.} \end{itemize}

 To get a feeling for the entanglement relative to the vacuum, it is useful to examine what happens for small values of $\vev{{\cal O}_2} = \varepsilon$.
-While one can compute the deformed surface in the perturbative soliton geometry described in Appendix~\ref{app:pertubative} and then evaluate its area for general ${\cal A}$, things are a lot simpler for the special choice $\theta_{\cal A} =\frac{\pi}{2}$.
-In this case we can study the symmetric surface $\extr{\cal A}^\sharp$ and evaluate the regulated entanglement entropy analytically:
+The first correction to the entanglement entropy is given by evaluating the area of the vacuum minimal surface, \eqref{eq:AdSthetaofr}, in the perturbative soliton geometry described in Appendix~\ref{app:pertubative}.
+We can compute this area analytically for general~${\cal A}$ in the particular case of $\Delta=2$, giving the following regulated entanglement entropy: